illyagm/tradingViewBot/README.md

 - Toggle: **Alt + B**
 - Blocks all UI interactions
 - Safe for alerts/indicators

+*And why the Screen Blocker?
+This is one of the limitations of this approach.
+Trading view bridge script is based on numeric label values, on each candle when interacting with the chart, this value changes.*
+*This could lead to an undesired order execution.*

 ### 3. Raydium Order Executor
 Runs inside Raydium Perps and: